tlswg/tls-key-update/model/SPEC-MAPPING.md

   - `BadGroupReq` and `BadGroupResp` drive `illegal_parameter=true`.

 **Important abstraction choices**
+- All four TLS directional generation counters start at the same numeric value `E`: `A.send = B.receive = E` and `B.send = A.receive = E`.
+This is a
+  generation-number abstraction and does not mean that both TLS directions use the same traffic key.
+- `key_sync` compares matching communication directions:
+  `A.send == B.receive` and `A.receive == B.send`.
 - The TLS wire detail “Fin encrypted under old keys” is represented only by the ordering of increments (no crypto).
 - Classic `KeyUpdate`, unexpected EKU subtype, EKU-before-Finished, and